Hanji-exe/GDG-To-Do-App/README.md

 ## Your Mission

 The **Sparky Todo App** works — but it's missing some features.
-Your task is to **extend it by adding 3 to 5 NEW FEATURES** using everything you learned today:
+Your task is to **extend it by minum of 2 NEW FEATURES** using everything you learned today:

 - **React** — Components, Props, `useState`, `useEffect`
 - **Tailwind CSS** — Utility classes, Google color theme